omnia-network/omnia-backend/omnia_main/README.md

 ### Deployment

 Before executing any of the following commands, make sure you create a `.env` file by copying the `.env.example` file and filling in the parameters.
-See above for more details.

 Available commands:
 - `npm run deploy`: deploys **all** canisters